National Youth Choir of Scotland

-NYCOS (formerly known as National Youth Choir of Scotland or NYCoS) is a youth arts organisation, dedicated to providing high-level singing opportunities for Scotland's young singers aged 0–25.
-Led by Artistic Director, Christopher Bell, NYCOS provides a national infrastructure for young people, teachers and choir directors to support and develop choral singing in Scotland.
+NYCOS (formerly known as National Youth Choir of Scotland or NYCoS) is a Scottish charity (registration number: SC024899) which is the largest choir/musical organisation in Scotland for singers aged 0–25.

+Led by Artistic Director, Christopher Bell, NYCOS says its goal is to:

+“provide opportunities for young people, teachers and choir directors to support and develop choral singing across Scotland.”

-NYCOS activities currently include four National Choirs, a growing network of Regional Choirs across Scotland, Mini Music Makers classes and a broad range of educational projects.
+NYCOS activities currently include 4 National Choirs, 14 Regional Choirs, Mini Music Makers classes and a range of music educational projects.
 NYCOS also commissions and publishes a range of publications, songbooks and educational resources.